The Best Laptop for Small Business 2017

 Personal and Business Computer Sharing Conflicts

-Some people might be tempted to just bring in their own personal laptop to be used with their business.
+Some people might be tempted just to bring in their laptop to be used with their business.
 While this might save money by one not having to purchase a laptop computer for their business, this can also open up other conflicts.
-Keeping your business documents on your laptop at home can run the risk files or outright deleting them.
+Keeping your business documents on your notebook at home can run the risk files or outright deleting them.

 Some may also find themselves tempted to take a few minutes away from work for a bit of web surfing, which can be a productivity killer!